Ocean Liner and Travel Brochures

 About Antwerp and the Red Star Line - 1904

-50-page brochure from the Red Star Line provides extensive information on the harbor of Antwerp, the history of the city, and the Red Star Line transatlantic fleet.
+A 50-page brochure from the Red Star Line provides extensive information on Antwerp's harbor, the city's history, and the Red Star Line transatlantic fleet.
 Many photographs help to illustrate this rare booklet from 1904.

 SS Belgenland Into Europe - Red Star Line - 1924